Goals:

-- Implement single sign on (SSO) for Tableau Online with security assertion markup language (SAML) identity provider (IdP) Okta
+- Implement single sign on (SSO) for Tableau Cloud with security assertion markup language (SAML) identity provider (IdP) Okta

-- Create a simple embedded analytics application that embeds a Tableau Online dashboard into a web page
+- Create a simple embedded analytics application that embeds a Tableau Cloud dashboard into a web page

 - Provide a seamless end user experience in an embedded analytics application (note that this may be at odds with the most robust security setup configuration)

-- Tableau Online account.
-If you do not have a Tableau Online account, please let us know and we will spin up a trial for you or help you make a purchase.
+Tableau Cloud account.
+If you do not have a Tableau Cloud account, please let us know and we will spin up a trial for you or help you make a purchase.

-- Admin access to your Tableau Online account.
+- Admin access to your Tableau Cloud account.

 - Tableau dashboard content published you want to use for embedded analytics.
-For testing, you can use any Tableau dashboard published to Tableau Online.
+For testing, you can use any Tableau dashboard published to Tableau Cloud.

 - Okta account.
 If you do not have an account with Okta, you can sign up for a free trial here.